Murder of Pamela Werner: Suspect arrested and released

 The male suspect, known by the name Pinfold, was taken into custody by Han's officers and held at headquarters on Morrison Street (today Wangfujing).
-Dennis not only attended the interrogation but actively took part, despite orders given him in secret to confine his role in the investigation to the Legation Quarter.
+Dennis not only attended the interrogation but actively took part, despite orders given to him in secret to confine his role in the investigation to the Legation Quarter.
 Pinfold was later identified by Canadian diplomats in the city as a deserter from the Canadian Army.
 He had fled first to the U.S., where he had acquired a criminal record, and then to China, where he worked for several years as a bodyguard, before falling into low-paying jobs.

 Pinfold was held overnight and refused to talk.
 He smoked heavily and fidgeted nervously, suggesting he was entering the early stages of withdrawal from the opiate addiction widespread among the city's less affluent foreign population at the time.
 One officer recognized him as a man he had seen lingering a little longer than other passers-by when he passed the crime scene, piquing detectives' interest further.
-In his personal effects they found a business card for an establishment at 27 Chuanban Hutong, a bar in the Badlands run by a Russian émigré that, like many other such businesses in Peking at the time, doubled as a brothel.
+In his personal effects they found a business card for an establishment at 27 Chuanban Hutong, a bar in the Badlands run by a Russian émigré that, like many other such businesses in Beijing at the time, doubled as a brothel.
 Canadian officials indicated he had often been seen at 28 Chuanban Hutong next door.

 Pamela had ordinarily avoided the Badlands at night, according to her friends, but it was possible that, in her haste to get home for dinner, she might have chosen the more direct route, which would have taken her right past Nos.
 27 and 28.
 Han had a squad of officers raid 28, while he and Dennis chose the more discreet route of visiting 27 themselves.

 The raid received press coverage but yielded no new clues—patrons who had been shown pictures of Pamela did not recognize her as having been there on the night of 7 January, which had been crowded owing to the holiday.
-However, at 27 Chuanban, the manager, a former U.S. marine named Joseph Knauf, knew Pinfold and said he worked as security at the neighboring bar.
+However, at 27 Chuanban, the manager, a former U.S. marine named Joseph Knauf, knew Pinfold and said he worked as security at the neighbouring bar.
 He also told the detectives that Pinfold had been present at weekend nudist gatherings at a cottage in the city's Western Hills, where participants also hunted in the surrounding woods, although that was becoming more difficult owing to the increasing Japanese presence.

 Armed with that information, Han and Dennis returned to reinterview Pinfold, whereupon Dennis informed him that they knew about the nudist gatherings.
 Pinfold's reticence evaporated, and he admitted he had been at the events but only as a security guard (sometimes recruiting women to dance naked for attendees).
 He claimed not to have known Pamela.
 He refused to say where the blood on his dagger and clothes had come from.